farcaster-project/RFCs/06-instructions.md

 **Send by**: Bob and Alice daemon

-`abort` Instruction MAY trigger Tasks and Proposals, and their downstream effects, depending on who called it and the current swap-state, such as:
+`abort` Instruction MAY trigger Tasks, and their downstream effects, depending on who called it and the current swap-state, such as:
     - Bob or Alice: `publish_tx cancel` | `watch_tx cancel`
     - Bob: `fully_sign_refund`
     - Bob: `publish_tx refund` & `watch_tx refund`